 The techniques described in this manual are based on the handling characteristics and physical properties of WEST SYSTEM epoxy products.
 Because physical properties of resin systems and epoxy brands vary, using the techniques in this publication with coatings or adhesives other than WEST SYSTEM is not recommended.
 This manual is updated as products and techniques change.
-If the last copyright date below is more than several years old, contact your WEST SYSTEM dealer or West System, Inc. Refer to the current WEST SYSTEM User Manual & Product Guide for complete product information, and safety and handling guidelines.

 The information presented herein is believed to be reliable as of publication date, but we cannot guarantee its accuracy in light of possible new discoveries.
-Because West System Inc. cannot control the use of its products in customer possession, we do not make any warranty of merchantability or any warranty of fitness for a particular use or purpose.
+Because West System Inc. cannot control the use of its products in customer possession, we do not make any warranty of merchantability or fitness for a particular use or purpose.
 In no event, shall West System Inc. be liable for incidental or consequential damages.